ParadoxZero/paradoxOS/README.md

 ```
 ## Contributing

-Contributinos are always welcome.
+Contributions are always welcome.
 Please check issues to see any pending task.

 Feel free to send a pull request.